IEDAs | A Journal of Transdisciplinary Practices in Art & Design | Annual

 Ms. Imrana Tiwana

-Aarish Sardar - Branding & Design
+Aarish Sardar - Publication Design (Original Template)

 Associate Professor & Head of Visual Communication Design Department, MDSVAD, BNU